karanpratapsingh/system-design/README.md

 In a CDN, the origin server contains the original versions of the content while the edge servers are numerous and distributed across various locations around the world.

 To minimize the distance between the visitors and the website's server, a CDN stores a cached version of its content in multiple geographical locations known as edge locations.
-Each edge location contains a number of caching servers responsible for content delivery to visitors within its proximity.
+Each edge location contains several caching servers responsible for content delivery to visitors within its proximity.

-Once the static assets are cached on all the CDN servers for a particular location, all subsequent website visitor requests for static assets will be delivered from these edge servers instead of the origin, thus reducing origin load and improving scalability.
+Once the static assets are cached on all the CDN servers for a particular location, all subsequent website visitor requests for static assets will be delivered from these edge servers instead of the origin, thus reducing the origin load and improving scalability.

 For example, when someone in the UK requests our website which might be hosted in the USA, they will be served from the closest edge location such as the London edge location.
 This is much quicker than having the visitor make a complete request to the origin server which will increase the latency.